J.P. Crawford Preview, Player Props: Mariners vs. Reds

-On Tuesday, J.P.
-Crawford (.500 on-base percentage in past 10 games, 112 points above season-long percentage) and the Seattle Mariners play the Cincinnati Reds, whose starting pitcher will be Connor Phillips.
-First pitch is at 6:40 PM ET.
+J.P.
+Crawford -- hitting .351 in his past 10 games -- will be in action for the Seattle Mariners against the Cincinnati Reds, with Lyon Richardson on the hill, on September 6 at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Reds.
+In his last appearance, he strung together two hits (going 2-for-4) against the Reds.

 J.P.
 Crawford Game Info & Props vs. the Reds